-11. In 2006, Richard formed VirginCare which used the technology backbone already set by other Virgin ventures and helped take patient care to a new level.
-Virgincare provides front line NHS and social care services across the UK and treated more than four million people since 2006.
-In November 2013, after a multi-million-pound investment and detailed consultation and development, Total Mobile was introduced.
-This solution eliminated paperwork, supported clinicians’ normal ways of working and provided real-time information about the patient at the point of care community nursing.

-12. As airlines including his spew a lot of CO2 into the atmosphere, Branson pledged all profits from his transportation ventures for the next 10 years, an estimated $3 billion into research for an Eco-friendly bio-fuel.
-Due to the spiraling increase of fuel costs Branson, for the first time, hired Deutsche Bank to assess the value of his 51 percent stake in Virgin Atlantic, as a first step towards selling a portion of his shares.
+12. As airlines including his spew a lot of CO2 into the atmosphere, Branson pledged all profits from his transportation ventures for the next ten years, an estimated $3 billion into research for an Eco-friendly bio-fuel.
+Due to the spiraling increase in fuel costs, Branson, for the first time, hired Deutsche Bank to assess the value of his 51 percent stake in Virgin Atlantic, as a first step towards selling a portion of his shares.
 Even Virgin America had lost $400 million dollars before beginning to turn profits in Q3 2010.

 13. Sir Richard Branson launched the Council of Elders, a crisis intervention dream team, led by Nelson Mandela.
 This also brings us to the interesting coincidence of Nelson Mandela’s birthday also being today.
 He is also one of the world’s richest who has pledged 50% of his earnings for non-profit causes.

 14. Among the other not-for-profit ventures, his Virgin Startup and Virgin Unite is all set to encourage more entrepreneurs in building technological and social innovations that can benefit others’ lives and contribute to the well-being and betterment of nature.

 With such a mammoth responsibility of philanthropy up his sleeve, a slew of awards and recognitions to live unto, the mischievous twinkle in his eyes and him itching to keep innovating and experimenting with entrepreneurial ventures, we wish this ‘Man of The Millennium’ has another enthusiastic, healthy and fun-filled era to live in.
 May more Virgins be born and more succeed.

-[New text]